 - When designing provision for cyclists, it should be recognised that different groups will prefer to cycle on different types of route.
 Whilst direct routes alongside main roads may be suitable for some, others may prefer a less direct route along quieter roads.
 Provision of a number of options for cycling may therefore be appropriate. - 5.3 Provision should be consistent so that cyclists, vehicle users and pedestrians are clear about where they expect cyclists to be. - 5.4 The speed of traffic and type of road should indicate the type of provision for cyclists that is appropriate.
-On highly trafficked routes it is recommended that wherever possible cyclists are separated from traffic, that key destinations are clearly signed and that there is as little disruption as possible to the movement of the cyclists.
-On local distributor roads on-road cycle facilities may be appropriate.
-Within destination routes (such as residential cul-de-sacs or quiet streets) it may be appropriate for the cyclist to cycle on road with no specific provision, with measures to minimise or slow traffic incorporated where necessary whilst still allowing access to properties.

-- 5.5 Exemplary provision should be provided as part of new development regardless of the level of provision outside of the site.
+On main routes it is recommended that wherever possible cyclists are separated from traffic, that key destinations are clearly signed and that there is as little disruption as possible to the movement of the cyclists.
+On distributor roads onroad cycle routes may be appropriate.
+Within destination routes (such as residential cul-de-sacs or quiet streets) it may be appropriate for the cyclist to cycle on road with no specific provision. - 5.5 Exemplary provision should be provided as part of new development regardless of the level of provision outside of the site.
 The fact that no cycle provision exists beyond a site is not a reason to provide any lesser provision within the site.
-High quality provision as part of new development may act to support enhancements beyond the site at a later date. - 5.6 Provision for cyclists should be designed with less confident cyclists in mind.
+High quality provision as part of new development may act to support enhancements beyond the site at a later date.

+- 5.6 Provision for cyclists should be designed with less confident cyclists in mind.
 Safety of cyclists, pedestrians and other road users should also be a key consideration, with allowances for mistakes designed in to any provision. - 5.7 Any cycling infrastructure should be designed to protect and enhance the character of the surroundings and should appear as integral to the design of the development.
 Particular care will need to be taken to design cycling infrastructure in Conservation Areas and reference should be made to the Council's Conservation Area Appraisal SPDs in this respect.
 Particular care should also be taken where cycling infrastructure may affect the setting of a Listed Building. - 5.8 It is also essential that any newly created facility is legally established and that its status is easily recognisable.